SeanShubin/xp-flavor/README.md

 # Sean's flavor of eXtreme Programming
+A tool to help teams express what is slowing them down

 ## Scrum style
 I will be describing the Scrum style here because that is what I have actually done,